-This almost doesn't feel right... a 1-Listen review for an album?!
+This almost doesn't feel right.
+A one-listen review for an album?!

-Being a DMV native and lover of hip-hop (regardless of geographic location) I have been following Logic's career with a close eye.
-Watching him flourish into one of the most exciting, young emcees in the game has been a blast.
+Being a DMV native and lover of hip-hop (regardless of geographic location), I have been following Logic's career with a close eye.
+Watching him become one of the most exciting, young emcees in the game has been a blast.
 Now, with his debut album, Under Pressure, finally (almost) here, I couldn't wait to dig in.
 I also couldn't wait to write about it!
 As impatient as you are to read reviews, I am just as impatient to write them.
-I want to talk about this stuff so bad, but I refuse to make broad sweeping generalizations about an album's classic/not-classic potential before I've really given the project a chance over the course of months.
-It's not fair to an artist who has spent so much time to deliver something special and it's not fair to you, the fans.
+I want to talk about the music so bad, but I refuse to make broad sweeping generalizations about an album's classic/not-classic potential before I've really given the project a chance over the course of months.
+It's not fair to an artist who has spent so much time to deliver something special and it's not fair to you, the readers.
 So let's meet in the middle.

 I know J. Cole thinks one listen reviews are "fucking up hip-hop," but what if we embrace that?
-First impressions count for something right?
+First impressions count for something, right?
 You only listen to an album for the first time once.
-So with that in mind, I dug into Logic's Under Pressure like a kid ripping into that first present on Christmas; would I find a pair of socks or that cool new video game console?
-My initial thoughts as I'm listening; wrong or right, it's what pops into my head (#nofilter).
+So with that in mind, I dug into Logic's Under Pressure like a kid ripping into that first present on Christmas.
+Did I find a pair of socks or that cool new video game console?
+Below are initial thoughts in real time.

 Let's do the damn thing!

 Damn.
-Logic can sing too?!
+Logic can sing, too?!
 He sounds "grown."
 Not like "killin it" grown, but confident and ready.
-This is one hell of an intro!
-When that beat drops the record instantly has a really lively feel to it.
+This is one hell of an intro.
+When that beat drops the record instantly has a really lively feel.
 It gets me excited for the album, much more than your typical intro.
-So far I'm all in.
+So far, I'm all in.

 2. "Soul Food"